brosell/todotxt-kanban/README.md

 > Disclaimer: This isn't a commitment.
 I'm building and updating this based on my workflow.
 I'm happy to accept pull requests that make sense to me and fulfill any of these or other open items.
 - [ ] convert to todo.txt's addon framework
 - [ ] add configurations for contexts
+- [ ] add config for skipping unassigned
+- [ ] delete kanbans with no tasks (i.e. that project is done)
 - [ ] use templates for kanban output
 - [ ] repo needs organizing
 - [ ] figure out how the cool kids are licensing things these days